patrickyao22/patrickyao22/README.md

 My name is Patrick.
 I like programming.
-I want to a programmer.
+I want to be a programmer.